 Idaho has lava fields‽ Find them at Craters of the Moon National Monument and Preserve, a collection of more that 60 lava flows that combine to cover 620 square miles of the Snake River Plain in south-central Idaho.

-On a recent trip to eastern Idaho, we decided to get away from the freeway and take the “scenic route.”
+On a recent trip across Idaho, we decided to get away from the freeway and take the scenic route.
 One of our primary objectives in doing this was to visit the Craters of the Moon National Monument and Preserve, a collection of more that 60 lava flows that combine to cover 620 square miles of the Snake River Plain.

 We started at the Craters of the Moon Visitors Center, where we learned about the local geology, flora, and fauna of the region.

 The 'Valley of the Moon' lies in a region literally combed with underground caves and passages, bewildering in their immensity, mystifying in their variety of strange formations, where there are natural bridges as yet unknown to geographers, where bear tracks hundreds of years old may be traced for miles across cinder flats.

 Here are craters of dormant volcanoes half a mile wide and seemingly bottomless, huge cups in which the five-story Owyhee hotel might be placed to resemble a lone sugar loaf in a huge bowl.
 Here are strange ice caves with stalactites and ice-encrusted walls, caves that contain as much ice in the middle of August as they do in the winter.Robert W. Limbert, 1924 (Explorer, Author, Visionary)

 The Visitors Center also gave us a glimpse into the human history of the area.